Education Summit

 SCHEDULE AND FORMAT

 The Education Summit takes place on Thursday, May 15th.
-Our current schedule is below, all in Pittsburgh (Eastern) time and sessions will be annunced prior to the Summit:
+Our current schedule is below, all in Pittsburgh (Eastern) time and sessions will be announced prior to the Summit:

 Morning Session